Help Kids Saving The Rainforest )KSTR) and do your part to save the planet!

 Figuring out what nature and reforestation can do for climate change!

 Because KSTR has planted over 10,500 trees to date.
 They also have a goal to plant 10,000 trees this year.
 Moreover and most noteworthy, for the next 10 years.
 KSTR is also actively recruiting volunteers.
 All who would like to join them as they work hard to save the rainforest of Manuel Antonio, Costa Rica.

-Consequently, the trees consisted of 33 different native species That’s including fruit bearing trees and others.
+Consequently, the trees consisted of 33 different native species.
+That’s including fruit-bearing trees and others.
 Some have large roots to stop landslides in the rain.
 The trees were donated by Empresa Propietaria de la Red.
-An electric and telecommunications company servicing Central America who is passionate about reducing greenhouse gas emissions and helping the planet.
+An electric and telecommunications company servicing Central America that is passionate about reducing greenhouse gas emissions and helping the planet.